 The sociocultural studies minor will help you build skills and knowledge that will help you develop an understanding of social and cultural lives.
 It’s an ideal minor for students who plan to work in multicultural settings or help communities move through change.

-Why should I study sociocultural studies minor?A minor in Sociocultural Studies trains students to acquire the knowledge and skills to understand a situation or setting within its larger social, cultural, historical, and political context.
-This minor provides an excellent foundation to any career or activity that requires the background to understand social situations, social problems, people, organizations, human communities, societies and the global community.
+Why should I study sociocultural studies?A minor in sociocultural studies trains students to understand situations and settings within their larger social, cultural, historical, and political context.
+This minor provides an excellent foundation for any career or activity that requires knowledge of social situations, social problems, people, organizations, human communities, societies, and the global community.

 What can I do with this degree?

-Students have gone on to graduate school to study fields like:
+Students have gone on to graduate school in:

 - Theological studies